demyxsh/wordpress/README.md

 * To generate htpasswd: `docker run -it --rm demyx/utilities "htpasswd -nb demyx demyx"`
 * NGINX_BASIC_AUTH must have double dollar signs ($$)
 * Set WORDPRESS env to true to use a WordPress nginx.conf
-* WORDPRESS_SERVICE env must match service name in your docker-compose.yml
+* WORDPRESS_CONTAINER env must match service name in your docker-compose.yml

 ENVIRONMENT | VARIABLE
 --- | ---